 The best portable air conditioners keeps things cool, calm and non-sticky throughout the year.
 No one wants to sit at home uncomfortable and slick with sweat, and that's where a portable AC unit comes in handy.
-But how do you know which one to buy?
+But which one should you buy?

-Our guide is here to help you find the best cooling solution for your needs, from budget to space and everything in-between.
+Our guide is here to help you find the best cooling solution for your needs.
 Read on to find out about some of the best portable air conditioners available today along with suggestions, reviews and advice to help you find the best solution for you.

 Should your air still need further 'conditioning', investigate our guides to the best fan and the best Dyson fan, before moving on to more advanced studies with the best air purifier and best dehumidifier.